jegot/frankAInstein/README.md

-# FrankAInstein: AI Art Magic Studio
+# frankAInstein

-An educational AI image generation application that demonstrates how Stable Diffusion works through interactive visualization and storytelling.
-Designed to teach children and beginners about the fascinating world of AI image generation.
+An educational AI image generation application that demonstrates how Stable Diffusion works through interactive visualization.
+Designed to teach children and beginners about the process of AI image generation.

 ## Overview

-FrankAInstein is a comprehensive educational tool that breaks down the complex process of AI image generation into understandable, visual steps.
+frankAInstein is a comprehensive educational tool that breaks down the complex process of AI image generation into understandable, visual steps.
 The application uses Stable Diffusion models to transform user images into different artistic styles while providing real-time visualization of each step in the process.

 ## Educational Purpose

 This project aims to make AI image generation accessible and understandable to young learners by:

 * Visualizing each step of the diffusion process
-* Using friendly character analogies (Robot Helper, AI Artist)
 * Providing interactive demonstrations of latent space encoding
 * Showing how noise addition and removal works
 * Demonstrating the complete image transformation pipeline

-## Technical Architecture

-The application is built with a modular architecture that separates concerns for maintainability and educational clarity:

 ### Core Components